 What are long-term goals?

-Why should you be thinking about long-term goals?
+Why do you need long-term goals?

 “Set Short-Term Goals and You Will Win Games.
 Set Long-Term Goals and You Will Win Championships”

-30 examples of long-term goals
+101+ examples of long-term goals

 I’ve provided below a list of examples of long-term goals, organized by category.

-- Finish a degree
+- Resume your studies and finish a degree

 - Get a promotion to the next level (for instance, become a team manager)